YGZWQZD/LAMDA-SSL/docs/README.md

 Support vector machine is one of the most representative algorithms in the field of machine learning.
 This class of algorithms treats the binary classification problem as finding a suitable partitioning hyperplane in the feature space.
 In the case of linear separability, among all the hyperplanes that can complete the correct classification, the optimal dividing hyperplane should be located in the middle of the samples from different classes, which can improve the robustness of the model for predicting unknown samples.
 In each class, the sample closest to the hyperplane is called the support vector.
 Support vectors of different classes are equidistant from the hyperplane.
 The purpose of the support vector machine algorithm is to find the hyperplane closest to its corresponding support vectors.
 However, in real tasks, there are often no hyperplanes that can correctly divide all training samples.
 Even if there are, it is most likely due to overfitting.
 Therefore, a class of support vector machine methods introduces Soft Margin mechanism , which allows the hyperplane to not necessarily classify all samples correctly, but adds a penalty for misclassifying samples in the optimization objective.

 Semi-supervised support vector machine is a generalization of the support vector machine algorithm in the field of semi-supervised learning.
 The semi-supervised support vector machine introduces a low-density assumption, that is, the learned hyperplane not only needs to separate the classifications as much as possible based on the labeled samples, but also needs to pass through the low-density regions of the distribution of all samples as much as possible.
 It make reasonable use of the unlabeled samples.
-Semi-sklearn includes two semi-supervised SVM methods: TSVM and LapSVM.
+LAMDA-SSL includes two semi-supervised SVM methods: TSVM and LapSVM.

 <!-- ##### <font color=blue size=16>TSVM</font> -->
 #### TSVM